MicrosoftDocs/azure-docs/articles/marketplace/partner-center-portal/saas-metered-billing.md

 ## Sample offer

 As an example, Contoso is a publisher with a SaaS service called Contoso Notification Services (CNS).
-CNS allows its customers to send notifications either via email or text.
+CNS lets its customers send notifications either via email or text.
 Contoso is registered as a publisher in Partner Center for the commercial marketplace program to publish SaaS offers to Azure customers.
 There are two plans associated with CNS, outlined below:

 - Basic plan
     - Send 10000 emails and 1000 texts for $0/month (flat monthly fee)